Kristy Jansen

 Additionally, I study pension funds as a specific class of institutional investors, focusing on how increasing cash constraints shape their asset demand and feed back into financial markets.

-Upcoming events: Fed-WashU Olin Macrofinance Workshop (St. Louis), NBER-OFR meeting (D.C.), Q Group Fall Seminar (Dana Point, CA), CEPR Asset Pricing Symposium (Paris).
+Upcoming events: Fed-WashU Olin Macrofinance Workshop (St. Louis), NBER-OFR meeting (D.C.), UT Dallas 2025 Fall Finance Conference (discussion), Q Group Fall Seminar (Dana Point, CA), CEPR Asset Pricing Symposium (Paris), Bank of Italy.

 *Views expressed are my own and do not necessarily reflect official positions of De Nederlandsche Bank or the Eurosystem.